davidgriesel/01_video_game_market_analysis/README.md

 <table>
 <tr>
 <td align="center" valign="top" width="100%">
     <em>EA maintained dominance in Europe and Other, while Ubisoft surged late to top Activision in North America.
-Nintendo declined everywhere, and gave leadership to Namco Bandai and Square Enix in Japan</em>
+Nintendo declined everywhere, and ceded leadership to Namco Bandai and Square Enix in Japan</em>
 </td>
 </tr>
 </table>